 - Part B helps pay for medical services such as outpatient care from doctors and other medical providers, as well as durable medical equipment.

 - Part C is Medicare Advantage.
 It combines Parts A and B, and usually Part D, through a provider organization, like an HMO or PPO.

 - Part D is prescription drug coverage.
 It helps pay for some medicines.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - Medicare Home Page

 - Medicare information for consumers and professionals from the Center for Medicare and Medicaid Services.

 Help with Medicare in Larimer County

-Larimer County residents can get questions answered about Medicare plans at one of the following agencies:
+Larimer County residents can get questions answered about Medicare plans at the following agencies:

 - Aspen Club, University of Colorado Health, 970-495-8560